-The Fund may invest in high yield securities.
 Securities rated below investment grade are commonly referred to as "junk bonds."
-The ability of issuers of high yield securities to make timely payments of interest and principal may be adversely impacted by adverse changes in general economic conditions, changes in the financial condition of the issuers and price fluctuations in response to changes in interest rates.
-High yield securities are less liquid than investment grade securities and may be difficult to price or sell, particularly in times of negative sentiment toward high yield securities.
-In certain instances, high yield securities may decline precipitously or become worthless.
+The ability of issuers of high yield securities to make timely payments of interest and principal may be negatively impacted by adverse changes in general economic conditions, changes in the financial condition of the issuers and price fluctuations in response to changes in interest rates.